Kelmscott

 Kelmscott faces significant health challenges.

-Common health conditions are prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52%, higher than the average SA2 area, covering around 5,877 people.
-Mental health issues impact 10.2% of residents, while arthritis affects 9.0%.
-About 64.4% of residents report having no medical ailments, compared to 72.1% in Greater Perth.
-In Kelmscott, 20.4% of residents are aged 65 and over (2,288 people), higher than the 12.8% in Greater Perth.
-Health outcomes among seniors present challenges, broadly in line with the general population's health profile.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 52% of the total population (~5,878 people), leading that of the average SA2 area.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 10.2 and 9.0% of residents respectively.
+64.4% of residents declared themselves completely clear of medical ailments, compared to 72.1% across Greater Perth.
+20.4% of residents are aged 65 and over (2,288 people), which is higher than the 12.8% in Greater Perth.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health